christianmilson/Advanced-Lane-Finder/README.md

 ### Perspective Transform

 I then transformed the image into a birds eye perspective.
 This simplifies calculating the curvature of the road lane and allows us to work in a region of interest.
+I used the cv2.getPerspectiveTransform and cv2.warpPerspective methods.

 ![ScreenShot](camera_cal/result2.png)